anpham-mlb/MobileHealthyPrototypeApp/README.md

 ## Link to see the prototype:
 https://www.figma.com/file/qVaecCBzIyk0EIovuW2ocl/MobileHealthyApp
+Hover the mouse and click to the Present button at the top right corner of the screen.

 ## Descriptions
 The prototype of the mobile healthy eating app was designed by Figma whose target users are university-level students.
 This app will: